t4guw/git4beginners/index.md

 a CSS 142 programming course.
 We configured this demo assignment with the following features:

-* Compilation checks on each `push` command using GitHub Actions
+* Compilation checks on each `push` event using GitHub Actions
 * Line length checks (80 chars max) using GitHub Actions
 * Autograding student work using a GitHub Action designed specifically for GitHub Classroom